The Importance of Listening Well.

 “whoever has will be given more; whoever does not have, even what they think they have will be taken from them.”Luke 8:18

-So how do we make sure that we are listening well?
+How do we make sure that we are listening well?

 Avoid Passive Listening

 Shortly after Jesus began to teach the disciples what the fulfillment of His ministry would be – that He would suffer and die, but after three days He would rise again.
 “He spoke plainly about this”.
-But Peter took Jesus aside and began to disagree with Him – then Jesus responded by saying to Peter “Get behind me, Satan!
+But Peter took Jesus aside and began to disagree with Him.
+Jesus, then responded, by saying to Peter “Get behind me, Satan!
 You do not have in mind the concerns of God, but merely human concerns.”

-They had heard the words, but they had not been listening – it is so easy to fall into that trap, and more than ever it is something we need to be on our guard against.
+They had heard the words, but they had not been listening.
+It is so easy to fall into that trap, and more than ever, it is something we need to be on our guard against.

 “For a time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.”2 Timothy 4:3